 What Is a Paralegal?
 A Discovery of This Legal Role

-We connected with paralegal pros and dug into the numbers to find out exactly what the profession entails and the skills you’ll need to be successful.
-Pay attention to this insider insight to help decide whether this career is right for you.
+We connected with paralegal pros and dug into the numbers to find out exactly what the paralegal profession entails.
+Pay attention to this insider insight to help you decide whether this career is right for you.

 What is a paralegal, anyway?